My Al Capone Museum | home

 The truth about Al Capone's signature

-From the Estate of a Philadelphia Banker.
-1923 check with payment made out to Alphonse Capone.
-Interesting little story since Al made frequent trips to New York at that time, helping take care of his family's affairs for the big move into Chicago.
+Before he became the king of Chicago!
+This Al Capone signed check comes from the estate of a Philadelphia Banker.
+It's a 1923 check with payment made out to Alphonse Capone.
+Interesting little story since during this exact time frame (a couple of months) Al Capone made frequent trips to New York, helping take care of his family's affairs for their big move into Chicago.

-He had made his first appearance in Chicago mid to late 1920 and lived in an apartment with his brother Ralph.
+Al was already established in Chicago and he had made his first appearance there in 1921 and lived in an apartment with his brother Ralph.
 He came into possession of the Chicago South Prarie home on August 8,1923.

 The rest of the Capone family was in New York.
-Father Gabriele had passed away and was interred in New York and later reburied in Chicago's Mt Olivet.
+Father Gabriele had already passed away and was interred in New York, later reburied in Chicago's Mt Olivet and then final stop Mt.
+Carmel in Hillside.

 The front of the check is signed by Arnold Behrer, who was the son of Arnold Behrer Sr. (47 Cliff street) He owned the Arnold Behrer and Sons plumbing supply company in Jamaica, New York. ( Behrer Sr. had died in July of 1919 at age 76).